Screen Gems: Rising success (1954–1968)

 In the late 1950s, Screen Gems also entered into ownership and operation of television stations.
-Stations owned by Screen Gems over the years included KCPX (Salt Lake City; now KTVX, owned by Nexstar Media Group), WVUE-DT (New Orleans; now owned by Gray Television), WAPA-TV (San Juan; now owned by the Hemisphere Media Group), WNJU (Linden, NJ; now Telemundo/NBCUniversal O&O), and several radio stations as well, including 50,000-watt clear channel WWVA (Wheeling, WV; now owned by iHeartMedia).
-As a result, in funding its acquisitions, 18% of Screen Gems' shares was spun off from Columbia and it became a publicly traded company on the NYSE until 1968.
+Stations owned by Screen Gems over the years included KCPX (Salt Lake City; now KTVX, owned by Nexstar Media Group), WVUE-DT (New Orleans; now owned by Gray Television), WAPA-TV (San Juan; now owned by the Hemisphere Media Group), WNJU (Linden, NJ; now Telemundo/NBCUniversal O&O), and several radio stations, as well, including 50,000-watt clear channel WWVA (Wheeling, WV; now owned by iHeartMedia).
+As a result, in funding its acquisitions, 18% of Screen Gems' shares were spun off from Columbia and it became a publicly traded company on the NYSE until 1968.
 Screen Gems also provided technical assistance and partial control of a private television station in Venezuela, Canal 11 Televisión, which existed from 1966 to 1968.

+In 1961, the company expanded into live and tape programming by keeping Herbert Sussan Associates, whose founder worked with the company from 1958 to 1960, and around the same time, the company entered into a partnership with Aladan Productions, a company formed by Dan Enright and Alfred Crown, following the game show scandals, to develop its taped and live television programming.
+Enright was later hired by Screen Gems in 1964 and left after 10 years in 1974, not long after Screen Gems renaming it to Columbia Pictures Television, to join Jack Barry Productions, a company Barry formed following the scandals.

-In 1963, William Dozier, who was one of the top Screen Gems employees, and senior vice president of production left to start Greenway Productions, with a non-exclusive agreement with the studio for joint distribution of its TV productions.
+In 1963, William Dozier, who was one of the top Screen Gems' employees, and senior vice president of production, left to start Greenway Productions, with a nonexclusive agreement with the studio for joint distribution of its TV productions.
 Even though none of Greenway's shows went to SG, Greenway immediately struck a deal with rival television producer 20th Century-Fox Television in 1964.

-In 1963, Screen Gens entered music publishing with the purchase of Don Kirshner's Aldon Music with Kirshner named head of the Columbia-Screen Gems music division.
+In 1963, Screen Gems entered music publishing with the purchase of Don Kirshner's Aldon Music, with Kirshner named head of the Columbia-Screen Gems music division.
 Four years later, he departed Screen Gems after coming into conflict with The Monkees over their desire to play on their records.
-Lester Sill replaced Kirshner, and remained head of music publishing until 1985.
+Lester Sill replaced Kirshner and remained head of music publishing until 1985.
 Screen Gems-Columbia Music was sold to EMI for $23.5 million in 1976.

-From 1964 to 1969, former child star Jackie Cooper was Vice President of Program Development.
+From 1964 to 1969, former child star Jackie Cooper was vice president of program development.
 He was responsible for packaging series (such as Bewitched) and other projects and selling them to the networks.

-For the 1965–1966 season, Screen Gems announced that they would sign three big creative programmers to develop new series, which was announced in June 1964.
+For the 1965–1966 season, Screen Gems announced that it would sign three big creative programmers to develop new series, which was announced in June 1964.
 Among them was writer Sidney Sheldon, director Hy Averback, and writer David Swift.

-In 1965, Columbia Pictures acquired a fifty per cent interest in the New York-based commercial production company EUE, which was incorporated into Screen Gems and renamed EUE/Screen Gems.
-The studios were sold in 1982 to longtime Columbia Pictures executive George Cooney shortly after Columbia Pictures was sold to The Coca-Cola Company.
+In 1965, Columbia Pictures acquired a 50% interest in New York-based commercial production company EUE, which was incorporated into Screen Gems and renamed EUE/Screen Gems.
+The studios were sold in 1982 to longtime Columbia Pictures executive George Cooney shortly after Columbia Pictures was sold to the Coca-Cola Company.